ste7/CMS/README.md

 CMS
 ===
-It's simple CMS witch i did from scratch and it has basic functions:
+It's simple CMS which I did from scratch and it has basic functions:
 1. create, update and delete articles
 2. create and update users profile
 3. list of articles